dd32/td-gh-ex/readme.txt

 You can add your own background(image) via WordPress Dashboard > Appearance > Customize.

 = Menu =
-Theme offers a menu that can contain subpages (2 levels deep).

-You can create and set menu via WordPress Dashboard > Appearance > Menus.
+You can create and set a menu via WordPress Dashboard > Appearance > Menus.

+The mobile menu supports 2 levels of subpages.

 = Create a knowledgebase =
 The knowledgebase uses the default WordPress categories and posts.

 Create a new page and select the knowledgebase page template.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).

 Show or hide page title, exclude a category, set amount of posts for each category and order posts by date or name via WordPress Dashboard > Appearance > Customize.

+Parent and subcategories are listed the same way.

 If you want this page to be homepage go to Settings > Reading and select this page as hompepage.